timsetsfire/timsetsfire.github.io/_posts/2018-07-23-many-hot-encoder.markdown

 ---
 layout: post
-title:  "Many Hot Encoder"
+title:  "Pivot"
 date:   2018-07-23 23:05:00 -0400
 categories: data-processing
-meta: Extension of One Hot Encoding.
-Could be described as a pivot.
+meta: Pivot in Spark
 ---

-source /home/tim/.rvm/scripts/rvm

-This post explores the solution to the _Many Hot Encoder_ problem.
-I'm dubbing this as _Many Hot Encoder_ because I don't know what else to call this problem.
-It may or may not be common, but it is something that I have encountered more than once in my work and I think it is worth sharing with others.
-Before getting into Many Hot Encoding, we'll quickly cover _One Hot Encoding_
+This post covers pivoting data in Spark.
+As of Spark 2.4.0, I'm not aware of any built ins that can handle this, and I have found myself doing it enough to merit sharing my solution with others.
+When I have found myself needing this functionality, it has always been in pursuit of feature construction for some sort of model or other analysis in which this pivoting would be useful.
+TO me, it seems that this is a natural extension of one hot encoding.
+I recently only found out that this was a built in for SQL Server since SQL Server 2008, see [Pivot](https://docs.microsoft.com/en-us/sql/t-sql/queries/from-using-pivot-and-unpivot?view=sql-server-2017).
+Before getting into Many Hot Encoding (aka Pivot), we'll quickly cover _One Hot Encoding_

 ## One Hot Encoding